 4.2.3 Phrenology / Physiognomy (27/321).
-Phrenology and Physiognomy are debunked pseudosciences that postulated that it is possible to make reliable inferences about a person's personality, character, or predispositions from an analysis of their outer appearance and/or physical characteristics [1].
-Prior work warned that irresponsible use of AI classification models to make spurious inferences about people from inputs that capture their outer appearance could usher in a revival of these pseudosciences [11].
+Phrenology and Physiognomy are debunked pseudosciences that postulate that it is possible to make reliable inferences about a person's personality, character, or predispositions from an analysis of their outer appearance and/or physical characteristics [1].
+Beyond the baseless prediction made from historical data streams discussed in Aggregation risks (Section 4.2.2), phrenology/physiognomy risks pose unique downstream privacy harms distinct from aggregation risks: whereas aggregation risks primarily arise from the collection and combination of disparate pieces of information to make deductive inferences about individuals, phrenology/physiognomy risks introduce new and unfounded inferences about an individual's internal characteristics (e.g., their preferences and proclivities).
+Moreover, while aggregation risks generally come from the combination of factual and observable data streams over which users can have some awareness and control (e.g., purchasing habits), phrenology/physiognomy risks arise from making inferences over physical characteristics over which users have no control.
+Moreover, beyond the harm to the individual, there is also a broader societal harm: prior work has warned that irresponsible use of AI classification models could usher in a revival of these pseudosciences [14, 128] by, e.g., motivating surveillance institutions to train AI models to make spurious inferences about a person's preferences, personality, and character from inputs that capture their outer appearance.
 Our analysis reveals that AI technologies are indeed being used in this way, resulting in a new category of privacy risk not captured by Solove's initial taxonomy.
 We define phrenology/physiognomy risks as the use of AI to infer personality, social, and emotional attributes about an individual from their physical attributes.
 This risk stems from AI's ability to learn correlations between arbitrary inputs (e.g., images, voices) and outputs (e.g., one's demographic information).

 Some models aim to infer preferences, like sexual orientation.
-For example, 'Gaydar' is an AI sexual orientation prediction model that "distinguishes between gay or straight people" based on their photos [71].
-Researchers have also used AI to predict "criminality" - i.e., whether someone is a criminal - from facial images [141].
-Outside of the problematic assumptions of these models (i.e., that sexual orientation and criminality can be inferred from photos), this research raises concerns about the potential for harm and misuse of AI models to infer and disseminate information about individuals without consent [71].
-AI technologies have also been used to predict other personal information such as one's name [23], age [99], and ethnicity [107] based on facial characteristics.
+For example, 'Gaydar' is an AI sexual orientation prediction model that "distinguishes between gay or straight people" based on their photos [79].
+Researchers have also used AI to predict "criminality" - i.e., whether someone is a criminal - from facial images [154].
+Outside of the problematic assumptions of these models (i.e., that sexual orientation and criminality can be inferred from photos), this research raises concerns about the potential for harm and misuse of AI models to infer and disseminate information about individuals without consent [79].
+AI technologies have also been used to predict other personal information such as one's name [26], age [109], and ethnicity [117] based on facial characteristics.